LizaKoliechkina/morse-translator/README.md

 # morse-translator
 ## Morse Translator App

-C++ application that gets a different data types, translates information to Morse code and play the code with a sound
+The C++ application, which gets different data types, translates an information into Morse code and reproduces the code by means of sound

+### Technologies and Tools

+Microsoft Visual C++ 2017

+Microsoft Visual Studio Community 2017